Find out how to use it with our guidance and instructional videos.

 RCPCH Progress in ePortfolio

-Most trainees transfer from the 2010 curriculum to RCPCH Progress, as of 1 August 2018.
-We have worked hard to make the new curriculum as user friendly as possible in ePortfolio.
+The curriculum in your ePortfolio is the RCPCH Progress curriculum.
+We have worked hard to make the curriculum as user friendly as possible in ePortfolio.
 Here are some tips:

 How to get an account